julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, October 14, 2024.
+Tuesday, October 15, 2024.
 Quote of the day:

-> "In a gentle way, you can shake the world." - Mahatma Gandhi
+> "We are continually faced by great opportunities brilliantly disguised as insoluble problems." - Lee Iacocca